 If you don’t know who owns the home, you can look up the property management company, check county records to find a name or research the address to try to find a recent rental ad with contact info.
 A little digging will almost always produce a starting point.
 If this doesn’t work (or if your neighbor isn’t a renter), document your efforts and move on to the next step.

-Talk to the city, county or health department:
+Talk to the City

 Typically, there are a variety of categories you can include: unkempt exteriors, dangerous building issues, noisy neighbors, disabled vehicles and so on.
 If there are any issues that are attracting critters, you can also reach out to your local health department.
 If you don’t have much luck with the county departments, try reaching out to city and county officials.